jvondzerza/group-one/README.md

 ## Introduction

-This project called HotBoss was made to present a shop that sell chili pepper seed for customers looking to cultivate pepper plants.
+The HotBoss project was created to demo a webshop that sells chili pepper seeds to customers looking to cultivate pepper plants.
 The project is composed by 6 HTML files (index, about, product, regions, contact and thank-you), a "css" folder in which there are 6 CSS files (index, about, product, regions, contact and thank-you) and an "img" folder containing all the image files used in the site's current build.

 ## About the HTML files
 1. The index page serves as the landing page for our website.